 rapiddweller 'Benerator' is a software solution to generate, anonymize, pseudonymize and migrate data for development, testing and training purposes.

-rapiddweller 'Benerator' allows creating realistic and valid high-volume test data, used for testing (unit/integration/load) and showcase setup.
+rapiddweller 'Benerator' allows creating realistic and valid high-volume test data, used for testing (unit/integration/load), training and showcase setup.

 rapiddweller 'Benerator' is built for Java 11.

 If you need support for Java 8 or earlier, please consider using the versions

 This document is supposed to become a complete summary of everything you need of benerator usage, use it efficiently and extend it as you need.
 This reference is under construction and will update from time to time.
 Feel free to contribute your ideas in our repo at:

 If problems remain unsolved after reading this book, do not hesitate to contact us for help. rapiddweller-benerator-ce is and remains open-source and is provided for free.

 If you are interested in additional support, and our premium features, we encourage you to check the website www.benerator.de.
 We offer additional services to make your data generation project a success and provide detailed use cases to ease your start into more complex scenarios.

 Since you can do quite a lot of different things with Benerator but surely are interested in just a part of it, here's some guidance: